dotnet/roslyn/docs/features/records.md

  * A `private` `readonly` field is produced as a backing field for a `readonly` property.
 Its value is initialized during construction with the value of the corresponding primary constructor parameter.
  * The property's `get` accessor is implemented to return the value of the backing field.
  * Each "matching" inherited virtual property's `get` accessor is overridden.

+> **Design notes**: In other words, if you extend a base class or implement an interface that declares a public abstract property with the same name and type as a record parameter, that property is overridden or implemented.

 - [ ] **Open issue**: Should it be possible to change the access modifier on a property when it is explicitly declared?
 - [ ] **Open issue**: Should it be possible to substitute a field for a property?